SAFETY

 We are here to have fun, safely

-Tech diving is an adventure sport and we just love it.
+Diving is an adventure sport that we all love.
 It’s our passion and our life.
-As a tech diver you need to strike a balance between exploration vs the risk.
+As a tech or public safety diver you need to strike a balance between exploration vs the risk.

-So, in no particular order [and we can think of more tips] here are our 5 tips for Safe Technical Diving that we apply to every dive and every TDI technical diver course at Frontier Tech Divers
+So, in no particular order here are our six tips for Safe Technical Diving that we apply to every dive aat Frontier Tech Divers

 Tip 1.
 Plan the dive as a team

-Computers are great tools for tech divers – but you still need to plan the dive.
+Computers are great tools for divers , but you still need to plan the dive.
 Here we do it as a team.

 We sit down and plan the dive around the least experienced diver.
 We use decoplanner, but you can use any familiar software.
-We also plan for contingencies such as lost gas, longer time…
+We also plan for contingencies such as lost gas and longer bottom times.

 Don’t forget the dive site and then plan the day for what’s happening today.
-Current, waves and temp will all have an affect on our dive.
-Planning together everyone is on the same page and communication is easier underwater
+This is especially important for ERDI public safety divers.
+Current, waves and temp will all have an affect on our dive and may make the site un-diveable.
+Planning together everyone is on the same page and communication is easier underwater.
+If in doubt don’t dive.

 Tip 2.
 Plan conservatively

-Be conservative with Procedures, Oxygen, Nitrogen and Narcosis
+Be conservative with Procedures, Oxygen, Nitrogen, Narcosis and Stress

 Tip 3.
 It's all about the GAS

 Know your SAC rate.
-Mine is 14L/min. but that can more than double on a strong tough dive.
+Mine is 15L/min. but that can more than double on a strong tough dive.
+For public safety divers plan around your stress levels.
+A SAC rate x 1.5 would be a good start

 Plan your dive on the computer with the highest team mates SAC rate.
 Then maybe bump it higher if conditions are tough CARRY YOUR OWN GAS.
 We use minimum rule of thirds for back gas and double for deco gas .
 Make sure you are carrying enough gas for contingencies as well.